I know that most book recommendations are for "summer reads," but I think that fall is a time when we especially need a good book.

 2. Outlander, by Diana Gabaldon

 Outlander is 600 pages, and I read it in 5 days.
 An English nurse who has just served in WWII is somehow transported back in time to 1743 Scotland.
-Yeah, it kind of sounds hokey, but the book is filled with sexy Scottish hunks and incredible adventures.
+Yeah, it kind of sounds hokey, but the book is filled with Scottish hunks and incredible adventures.
 I also think it handles feminism and gender issues in an interesting way.
 You will tear through it.

 3. Match Me If You Can, by Susan Elizabeth Phillips